tiredpixel/z.2013-05-18.redimap/README.md

     $ bundle exec redimap

-Check and queue new messages but run for eternity using crude polling:
+Check and queue new messages but run for eternity:

-    $ bundle exec redimap 1
+    $ bundle exec redimap --eternal

 ## Contributions